Skip to content

 Apostille

-An Apostille is a confirmation of authenticity and allows for a document (for example a birth certificate) to be accepted by authorities in another country.
+An Apostille confirms authenticity and allows a document (such as a birth certificate) to be accepted by authorities in another country.

 More information on Apostilles and legalisation can be found here.